Shreyas-Yadav/easy-share/README.md

 - `POST /api/upload-image` - Upload images to Firebase Storage
 - `GET /api/room-bills` - Get bills for a specific room
 - `POST /api/socket` - Socket.IO connection endpoint

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support